 The main aims of the project are to:

-- grant schemes to help property owners and tenants repair and reinstate the external appearance of their historic buildings
+- assist property owners and tenants with the high quality external repairs of their historic buildings

 Grant eligible areas